rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

   can't access the services that the load balancer exposes.

-- **Session Persistence**: If you're load balancing HTTP traffic, this feature uses an HTTP cookie to ensure that subsequent requests are directed to the same node in your load balancer pool.
+- **Session Persistence**: If you're load balancing HTTP traffic, this feature uses an HTTP cookie that directs subsequent requests to the same node in your load balancer pool.

-- **Logging**: In order to simplify log management, the logging feature supports both Apache-style access logs (for HTTP-based protocol traffic) and connection and transfer logging (for all other traffic) to your Cloud Files account.
+- **Logging**: For log management simplification, the logging feature supports both Apache-style access logs (for HTTP-based protocol traffic) and connection and transfer logging (for all other traffic) to your Cloud Files account.
 Logs are sorted, aggregated, and delivered to Cloud Files so that you have raw data in a single place that you can use for performance tuning